8 Black Innovators In Tech

 The first step to safety was knowing who was on the other side of the door.
 So she began by creating peepholes.
 Next, she set up an adjustable camera that could be used to view the other side of the door.
 Lastly, knowing the delay in emergency services, she designed a system that would alert them of an intrusion via the touch of a button.

 James Edward West

-James E. West is known for developing the foil electret microphone that is still used in modern microphones.
-West has over 250 patents for the design of microphones and techniques for creating polymer foil electrets.
+James E. West is known for developing the foil electret microphone still used in modern microphones.
+He has over 250 patents for the design of microphones and techniques for creating polymer foil electrets.

 West has been recognised for his contributions by the Acoustical Society of America, where he served as president-elect, and the National Academy of Engineering, where he was a member.

 Valerie Thomas is the former Associate Chief of NASA Space Science Data Operations.
 She is known for inventing the illusion transmitter during her long career at NASA, which is still used today.

 Thomas’ career began as a data analyst for NASA, where she developed innovative computer data systems for satellite operations control centres.
 Later she spearheaded NASA’s first satellite to send images from outer space and received a patent for the illusion transmitter in 1980.

 Thomas holds a degree in physics from Morgan State University and has earned many awards, such as the NASA Equal Opportunity Medal and Goddard Flight Center Award of Merit.